rtrounday/note-eval-client/README.md

-# RealEstateProject (Beta, unstable)
+# RealEstateProject (Stage, stable)
-An python app that reads an Excel file with Real Estate addresses and autopopulates the price columns by querying sites such as Zillow and Trulia.
-As of now, a lot of the behavior is hard-coded; working on generalizing the behavior for future releases.
-Working on a site to host the application for ease of client calling.
+A Web Application to track market performance of Real Estate properties through uploading loan notes in the form of Excel sheets.
+Queries APIs such as Zillow and Trulia through a Python script to receive real time data.
+Uses Firebase for backend support through creating a full User Account System, User Storage, and Metadata Archive Database.

-Hosting site on amazonS3: loannotestracker.s3-website-us-west-1.amazonaws.com
+Hosting static site on amazonS3: loannotestracker.s3-website-us-west-1.amazonaws.com

+Will have a real domain name when it is ready for prod.